Whiskey Sour

 Instructions

-1. Begin with a “dry shake”: In a Boston shaker, combine bourbon, lemon, egg white, and sugar without ice and vigorously shake for 30 seconds.
-This dry shake helps break down the proteins in the egg white, resulting in a creamier and smoother texture.
-It prevents dilution that may occur if ice is added right away.
+• Dry shake first: in a shaker, combine bourbon, lemon juice, simple syrup, and egg white.
+Shake vigorously, without ice, for 20 seconds.
+A dry shake helps break down the proteins in the egg white, resulting in a creamier and smoother texture.

 Notes